Responsible Investment Brand Index: Methodology

 The RIBI universe is based on the global asset managers listed in Investment & Pensions Europe IPE 500 ranking and analyses over 300 publicly available data points.
+The 2026 edition covered 632 asset managers.
 The Index evaluates asset managers on two key dimensions: the Commitment rating, focusing on hard factors (e.g. the level and quality of listed equity voting), and the Brand rating, evaluating soft factors (e.g. the existence of a Purpose statement and the quality of the latter).
 Each of these two ratings ranges from 0 (poor) to 5 (excellent).